So. Much. Work.

 CHARLES DICKENS’ “A CHRISTMAS CAROL”

-My joy, my sorrow, my calling card for over twenty years, my and Dianne Adams McDowell’s near perfect adaptation got some potential Very Good News this week.
+My joy, my sorrow, my calling card for over twenty years4, my and Dianne Adams McDowell’s near perfect5 adaptation got some potential Very Good News this week.
 I can’t say much more than that now and here, but once again, building and maintaining a general air of hope and good juju can’t hurt.

 THE FEAST OF COUNT DRACULA